CollinsFactor · Eastern Shore Genealogy

-The Delmarva Turpin's
+The Delmarva Turpins

-by Mary Caroline Turpin Layton 9/13/1875 -3/4/1957
+by Mary Caroline Turpin Layton (September 13, 1875 – March 4, 1957)

-(1) William, (2) Solomon, (3) Beauchamp, (4) Major Francis, (5) Francis B.C.
+Links to Generations (1) William · (2) Solomon · (3) Beauchamp · (4) Major Francis · (5) Francis B.C.

 IV.
 Fourth Generation — Major Francis Turpin

-Major Francis Turpin' (Beauchamp', Solomon', William') was born September 9, 1759, in Dorchester County (now Sussex County, Delaware).
+Major Francis Turpin (Beauchamp, Solomon, William) was born September 9, 1759, in Dorchester County (now Sussex County, Delaware).
 He married Ann Nancy Reed, the widow of Captain Ezekiel Reed and daughter of Lieutenant Matthew Smith of the Fork District, Dorchester County.
 Nancy Reed, according to tradition, was a very pretty young widow with two small children, Ezekiel Jr. and Betsey Reed.

 Francis Turpin was an ensign in the Revolution at 18 years of age and later became a Captain in the Upper Battalion of Dorchester County.
-Also in the militia of Upper Dorchester County were his half-brother, John Twiford, his elder brother, Captain John Turpin, his wife's first husband, Captain Ezekiel Reed, and his wife's father.
-Lieutenant Matthew Smith.
+Also in the militia of Upper Dorchester County were his half-brother, John Twiford, his elder brother, Captain John Turpin, his wife's first husband, Captain Ezekiel Reed, and his wife's father, Lieutenant Matthew Smith.

-Francis Turpin remained in the Dorchester County Militia after the Revolution and also served as Major in the War of 1812 in the llth Regiment of the 12th Brigade.
+Francis Turpin remained in the Dorchester County Militia after the Revolution and also served as Major in the War of 1812 in the 11th Regiment of the 12th Brigade.
 During the War of 1812, his regiment was stationed near Crotcher's Ferry, Dorchester County.

 Major Francis Turpin was a large landowner and slave holder, no doubt by far the largest slave holder in the region.
 For years, when his name was mentioned among descendants of his neighbors, one would hear the remark, "He is the man who owned a hundred slaves."
 This was an unusual number for Maryland, where the average farmer seldom owned over a dozen slaves.